khofstadter/CS220-AU-navigating-the-digital-world/README.md

 This repository only contains information for the CS220 AU, 'Navigating the Digital World' module, the Autumn term module.
 Information for Dr Di Franco's more theoretical module (CS220 SP) is on Moodle.
 If your enrollment code is CS220 AU (Autumn) or CS220 FY (Full Year) then the information below is relevant for you.

+## website version
+You can view the .md files of this repository as a GitHub Pages website @ [https://krisztian-hofstadter-tedor.github.io/CS220-AU-navigating-the-digital-world/](https://krisztian-hofstadter-tedor.github.io/CS220-AU-navigating-the-digital-world/)

 ## module description
 The complete module description can be found on Moodle (or see in [assets/doc](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/tree/main/assets/doc) folder).